Marcell Ozuna Preview, Player Props: Braves vs. Phillies

 - The pitching staff for the Phillies has a collective 9.1 K/9, the seventh-best in the league.

-- The Phillies have the 11th-ranked team ERA among all MLB pitching staffs (4.02).
+- The Phillies' 4.04 team ERA ranks 11th among all league pitching staffs.

-- The right-hander last appeared on Monday against the San Diego Padres, when he tossed five innings, allowing four earned runs while giving up five hits.
+- The righty's last appearance was on Wednesday against the San Diego Padres, when he tossed six innings, surrendering six earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.